Tips for flying with a baby

 Out of Earshot

-Airplane cabin noise levels can range anywhere from 60 to as high as 100 decibels, and tend to be louder during takeoff.
-Using cotton balls or small earplugs may help to decrease the decibel level your baby is exposed to, and as a result make it easier for her to sleep or relax.
+Aeroplane cabin noise levels can range anywhere from 60 to as high as 100 decibels and tend to be louder during takeoff.
+Using cotton balls or small earplugs may help to decrease the decibel level your baby is exposed to, and as a result, make it easier for her to sleep or relax.
 Many other problems might ease general tips for cheap air flights.

 Sucking Away One’s Sorrows

-Pediatricians, flight attendants, and seasoned parents alike commonly suggest offering a bottle, breast, or pacifier during the times when the pressure changes in the cabin are likely to be greatest-during takeoff and initial descent.
+Paediatricians, flight attendants, and seasoned parents alike commonly suggest offering a bottle, breast, or pacifier during the times when the pressure changes in the cabin are likely to be greatest-during takeoff and initial descent.
 You’ll notice we said initial descent, not landing.
-That’s because the pressure change is typically most noticeable as much as a half hour or more before landing, depending on a flight’s cruising altitude.
+That’s because the pressure change is typically most noticeable as much as a half-hour or more before landing, depending on a flight’s cruising altitude.
 The higher up you are, the earlier in the flight the descent usually starts.